librato/librato-rack/README.md

     require 'librato-rack'
     use Librato::Rack

+In order to get the most accurate measurements, it is recommended that the `librato-rack` middleware be the first middleware in your stack.
+This will ensure that timing measurements like the `rack.request.time` metric will include all of the time spent in the Rack middleware stack.

 If you don't have a Metrics account already, [sign up](https://metrics.librato.com/).
 In order to send measurements to Metrics you need to provide your account credentials to `librato-rack`.
 You can provide these one of two ways:

 ##### Use environment variables